 Click on the Web Clipper File options (on Chrome browser) or into any of the fields to specify a number of details about your Web Clip before saving it to your Evernote account.
-The following details can be specified:

 - Title: The title of the new note that will created once the Web Clip is saved to your Evernote account.
 To make clipping content from the Web faster and easier, the title of the webpage being clipped is placed here automatically, but you can change it to anything you like.

 - Notebook: The notebook where this Web Clip will be stored.
 Evernote's Smart Filing feature will attempt to predict and pre-select the most likely Notebook based upon how you have organized similar notes in your Evernote account.
 You can select a different notebook by clicking the pull-down menu, which will display all of the notebook in your Evernote account.
 On Chrome you can scroll or search for a notebook.

-- Add Tags: Any tag(s) you want assigned to the Web Clip in your Evernote account.
+- Tags: Any tag(s) you want assigned to the Web Clip in your Evernote account.
 Type the name of a new or pre-existing tag.
 You can also assign multiple tags by separated each with a comma.
 As you type, Evernote Web Clipper will suggest tags that are assigned to other notes in your Evernote account.
 These suggestions can be clicked at any time to assign them to your Web Clip.
 To remove an individual tag, click the X next to the name.
 To remove all tags, click the X button at the far right end of the Tags field.

-- Add Comment: Any additional description or text that will help you remember your notes or thoughts about this Web Clip.
+- Comment: Any additional description or text that will help you remember your notes or thoughts about this Web Clip.
 This field is not available in Internet Explorer.